sbt/sbt-proguard/README.md

 See [released versions][releases].

-Note: earlier versions of sbt-proguard used the `"com.lightbend.sbt"` organization.
+Note: earlier versions of sbt-proguard used the `"com.typesafe.sbt"` organization.

 Example
 -------